The Learnable Typewriter: A Generative Approach to Text Analysis: Experiments

-{the minimum number of substitutions $S$, deletions $D$, and insertions $I$ of characters necessary to match the predicted sequence $\hat{\sigma}$ to the ground truth sequence $\sigma$, normalized by the size of the ground truth sequence $|\sigma|$}.
 For simplicity, we ignore spaces.
-Predictions are obtained by selecting at every position the character associated to the most likely sprite.
-In the supervised setting, the association between sprites and characters is fixed at the beginning of training.
+Predictions are obtained by selecting at every position the character associated to the most likely sprite. {In the supervised setting, the association between sprites and characters is fixed at the beginning of training.
 In the unsupervised setting, we associate every sprite to a single character using a simple assignment strategy described in supplementary material.
-More complex assignments, for example associating sprite bi-grams to individual characters, or even incorporating their relative positions, could be considered for a performance boost.
+More complex assignments, for example associating sprite bi-grams to individual characters, or even incorporating their relative positions, could be considered for a recognition performance boost.
+However, since OCR is not our main goal but simply a proxy measure, this falls out of the scope of our work.}